 As per current trends, interest rates offered to senior citizens go up to a maximum of 8% on time deposits made in banks.
 However, the deposit must be made for a period of 10 years and the deposit amount cannot exceed the limit of Rs.
 7.5 lakh.
 According to Senior Citizen Savings Scheme (SCSS), time deposits up to a maximum limit of Rs.
 15 lakh made in post offices will get interest rates of 8.5% with a maturity period of 5 years.

-- Premature withdrawal is also available in a senior citizen FD but it will not contain the full maturity amount.
+- Premature withdrawal is also available in a Senior Citizen Fixed Deposit but it will not contain the full maturity amount.
 Many other tax-saving instruments do not offer such facilities as these attract many penalties.
 Some of the tax-saving instruments may even call-off the entire tax-saving part if the depositor withdraws the amount prematurely.

 - There is no specified upper limit to the amount invested in senior citizen FDs.
 This gives a good opportunity to the depositors as they can also invest their life-savings and expect good returns at maturity.
 However, in practice, the upper limit of a senior citizen FD largely depends on the financial institution from where you are opening the account.

-- A major benefit offered by senior citizen FD is that it offers a safe place where you can invest your money to let it grow at a steady pace.
+- A major benefit offered by Senior Citizen Fixed Deposit is that it offers a safe place where you can invest your money to let it grow at a steady pace.
 This is because FD offers guaranteed returns.
 And this return is unaffected by market dynamics and many other factors that influence other investments.
 In the end, you will get interest on your own savings which is significantly beneficial.